-Fig. A-17 Particle transport by wind and its dependence on grain size (in mm) and soil particle velocity (in cm-sec-1).
+Fig. A-17 Particle transport by wind and its dependence on grain size (in mm) and soil particle velocity (in cm × sec-1).
 Grain sizes less than 0.01 mm (loess) remain suspended longer and can be transported far by long-distance transport.
-Fine sand with grain sizes between 0.1 and 0.5 mm is transported along the bottom mainly by saltation (dunes, ripple marks) (Modified after White et al. 1992).
+Fine sand with grain sizes between 0.1 and 0.5 mm is transported along the ground surface mainly by saltation (dunes, ripple marks) (Modified after White et al. 1992).

 ◘ Fig. A-18 The percentages of different cations in the potential exchange capacity (related to pH 7 = 100%) as a function of pH, in a soil with 20-30% clay, predominantly three-layer minerals, and 2-3% humus content (Modified after Scheffer & Schachtschabel 1992).

-The mineral endowment and the nutrients available in the system through long-term soil formation determine the productivity of ecosystems quite significantly.
+The minerals pattern and the nutrients available in the system through long-term soil formation determine the productivity of ecosystems quite significantly.
 The parent rocks, however, hardly play a role in ecosystems of higher age with mature, deep soils, but on younger sites one can very well distinguish the different vegetation units (and thus ecosystems) on limestone, on crystalline, on gypsum, etc.

 The availability of nutrients depends, on the one hand, on the inner surface of the soil minerals (and humus) and, on the other hand, of course, on the existing occupancy of the ion exchange sites located on the large inner surfaces.
-This occupancy is partly in equilibrium with the pH value; in acidic soils, an increasing proportion of the ion-exchange sites is occupied by protons (◘ Fig. A-18).
+This ion exchange is partly in equilibrium with the pH value; in acidic soils, an increasing proportion of the ion-exchange sites is occupied by protons (◘ Fig. A-18).
 As a result, the proportion of exchangeable mineral nutrients (Ca, Mg, K) decreases.

 In more acidic soils, there is the additional disadvantage that the trivalent Al3+ blocks further sites and thus, for example at pH 3, there are hardly any nutrient cations left in such a soil.
 In cool, humid climates, soil formation tends towards such acidic, nutrient-depleted soils (Taiga, ZB VIII).

 In hot, humid climates, weathering of the parent rock and the formation and conversion of clay minerals proceeds much more rapidly (◘ Fig. A-19).
-Whereas in temperate climates the clays usually occur as three-layered minerals in the soil (and thus provide a relatively large cation exchange capacity), tropical soils are often characterized by the two-layered clay mineral kaolinite, which has only 5 to 10% in ion exchange capacity compared to three-layered clay minerals.
-This extreme cation poverty is one of the most important reasons for the "ecological disadvantage of the tropics" (Weischet 1980).
+Whereas in temperate climates clay usually occurs as three-layered minerals in the soil (and thus provide a relatively large cation exchange capacity), tropical soils are often characterized by the two-layered clay mineral kaolinite, which has only 5 to 10% in ion exchange capacity compared to three-layered clay minerals.
+This extreme cation poverty and depletion is one of the most important reasons for the "ecological disadvantage of the tropics" (Weischet 1980).

-In dry areas, the accumulations on the soil surface or in the soil at certain soil depths lead to deposits which can be very solid and which can appear as lime or gypsum crusts or also as laterites (iron, aluminium oxides) etc. In humid areas, leaching processes gradually lead to soil depletion and acidification (podsolation).
+In dry areas, the accumulations on the soil surface or in the soil at certain soil depths lead to deposits which can be very solid and which can appear as lime or gypsum crusts or also as laterites (iron, aluminium oxides) etc. In humid areas, leaching processes gradually lead to a depletion and acidification (podsolation).
 Both processes decisively shape the formation of the individual ecosystems in the corresponding zonobiomes.
 The main types of soils are schematically assigned to certain climatic factors in the ecogram (◘ Fig. A-20).

 However, soil genesis is a very long-lasting process.
 Some important processes are explained schematically in ◘ Fig. A-21.
 The distinction between climatypical ecosystems and those that are more strongly characterized by pedological processes is only possible in a blurred way because certain pedological processes are themselves zonobiome-specific.
 Some pedobiomes are therefore actually zonobiome-specific biomes (for example in zonobiome II, where crust formation, laterites, etc. occur).